 The board is responsible for sending representatives to the affiliated association meetings that often include voting requirements.
 They include East River Electric Power Cooperative, Minnesota Rural Electric Association, Basin Electric Power Cooperative, National Utilities Cooperative Finance Corporation, CoBank, Cooperative Network and the National Rural Electric Association.

 Directors attend seminars and meetings of several organizations to learn about the industry.
 Directors are asked to lobby and remain informed on legislative issues that could impact this industry and/or the cooperative way of doing business.
 The Board meets monthly and reviews financial reports, work plans, annual audits, planning documents and evaluates the cooperative operations while approving budgets and purchases.

 Most of all, a director should be available to visit with their constituents and have a genuine spirit of helping others at all times.

-Board meetings are typically held on the last Monday of every month, beginning at 9:00 a.m. in December, January and February and beginning at 8:00 a.m. the rest of the year.
+Board meetings are typically held at RSCPA's headquarters, on the fourth Tuesday of every month, beginning at 9:00 a.m. in December, January and February and beginning at 8:00 a.m. the rest of the year.
 The estimated time needed to be committed annually is approximately 30 days which includes monthly meetings and committee assignments.
 Directors are compensated per diem for their time as well as all personal expenses.

 If you are interested in becoming a candidate for the Renville-Sibley Board of Directors, contact the Renville-Sibley office at 1-800-826-2593 for further information.